Frequently Asked Questions

 Are you a part of the Himalayan Institute?

 Moka Origins is independent from the Himalayan Institute.
-Our founders, Jeff Abella and Ishan Tigunait, have been working closely with the Himalayan Institute for over a decade, and serve in leadership roles in the Institute's humanitarian and educational activities.
+Our founders, Jeff Abella and Ishan Tigunait, have been working closely with the Himalayan Institute for over a decade, and serve in leadership roles with the Institute's humanitarian and educational endeavors.
 Moka Origins is a for-profit social venture which rents space on the beautiful campus of the Himalayan Institute.

 Do you have a physical store?

 Yes.
-Our factory store on the grounds of the Himalayan Institute (in the White Barn) in Honesdale, PA, is open 9:00 am to 5:00 pm Monday through Saturday.
+Our factory store is on the grounds of the Himalayan Institute (in the white barn) in Honesdale, PA.
+We are open 9:00 am to 5:00 pm Monday through Saturday.
 We accept the following payment types: cash, debit card or credit card.

 Do you offer free tours?

 Yes.
 Every Saturday at 10:00 and 2:00 we hold a tour and tasting event which lasts 45 min and is completely free.
 During the tour, we'll dive into the details of who we are, what we stand for, and how we hand-craft our chocolate and coffee.